 - 1 can full fat coconut milk

 - 1/3 cup chopped green onion or sub 1 medium white onion, diced

 - 1/4 teaspoon ground black pepper

 - 1 yellow pepper, washed and diced

 - 1 orange pepper, washed and diced

 - 2 zucchinis, washed and diced

-Rinse the chicken liver and place it in a bowl of warm water with 1 TBSP apple cider vinegar and let sit for 30 minutes
+- Rinse the chicken liver and place it in a bowl of warm water with 1 tablespoon apple cider vinegar and let sit for 30 minutes

 - While the chicken liver is soaking, place a medium sized pan on the stove on medium heat

 - Add the bacon fat (or other fat of choice) into the pan and let melt